osuosl/ganeti_webmgr/docs/source/deprecated/old_installing.rst

 ----------

 Congradulations! |gwm| is now installed and initialized.
-Next, you'll want to look into :ref:`configuring` and :ref:`deployment`, if you are going to be setting up a production instance.
-Otherwise, if you just want to play around with |gwm|, or are :ref:`developing <development>`, take a look at :ref:`test-server`.
+Next, you'll want to look into :ref:`configuring` and :ref:`deployment <deployment>`, if you are going to be setting up a production instance.
+Otherwise, if you just want to play around with |gwm|, or are :ref:`developing <development>`, take a look at :ref:`development-server`.